-- B.5.1 Design groups shall receive equivalent privileges to those granted to EngSoc Clubs and must abide by those rules governing the use and access of such accounts. - B.5.2 All design teams are subject to the Engineering Society Computing Policy found in section λ .B of the Policy Manual.
+- B.5.1 Design groups shall receive equivalent privileges to those granted to EngSoc Clubs and must abide by those rules governing the use and access of such accounts. - B.5.2 All design teams are subject to the Engineering Society Computing Policy found in Policy Manual $\lambda$ .B.